oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 for one DEMO grouped together, or see only the DEMOS happening at a specific time, or all the DEMOS happening at one location.
-But I can’t sort or filter the DEMOS by time or location --
+But I can't sort or filter the DEMOS by time or location --
-I can’t take the actions I want to take when I encounter this DEMO object in this system.
+I can't take the actions I want to take when I encounter this DEMO object in this system.
 As a regular visitor
 to the zoo site,